-- 1. Principal and interest payment delinquencies on the 2018 Bonds. - Unscheduled draws on debt service reserves reflecting financial difficulties. - 3.
+- 1. Principal and interest payment delinquencies on the 2021B-C Bonds. - 2.
+Unscheduled draws on debt service reserves reflecting financial difficulties. - 3.
 Unscheduled draws on credit enhancements reflecting financial difficulties. - 4.
-Substitution of credit or liquidity providers, or their failure to perform. - Adverse tax opinions or the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the 2018 Bonds. - 6.
+Substitution of credit or liquidity providers, or their failure to perform. - 5.
+Adverse tax opinions or the issuance by the Internal Revenue Service of proposed or final determinations of taxability, Notices of Proposed Issue (IRS Form 5701-TEB) or other material notices or determinations with respect to the tax status of the 2021B-C Bonds. - 6.
 Defeasances. - 7.
 Tender offers. - 8.
-Bankruptcy, insolvency, receivership or similar proceedings pertaining to the WCSA. - 9.
-Ratings changes.
+Bankruptcy, insolvency, receivership or similar proceedings pertaining to WCSA. - 9.
+Ratings changes. - 10.
+Default, event of acceleration, termination event, modification of terms, or other similar events under the terms of a financial obligation of the obligated person any of which reflect financial difficulties.